tree-schema/tree-schema-self-hosted/README.md

 sh scripts/deploy_1.sh
 ```

-You can optionally pass in a profile with an argument:
+You can optionally pass in a profile name from your `~/.aws/credentials` file with an argument:
 ```bash
 sh scripts/deploy_1.sh my_profile
 ```